Skip to Content

 Johnsonville smoked brats are a delicious lunch or dinner idea you can make in your pellet or electric smoker this week!
 If you haven’t tried smoking bratwurst in a Traeger yet, try this!

-These smoked brats came out so good for lunch so we thought we’d share them with you today!
-We are all about creating new smoker recipes here at The Typical Mom now that the sun is shining again. (originally published 5/19, affiliate links present)
+These Traeger smoked brats came out so good for lunch so we thought we’d share them with you today!
+We are all about creating new smoker recipes here at The Typical Mom now that the sun is shining again. (affiliate links present)

 Traeger Brats

-It actually doesn’t matter what brand you have, we actually started with an electric smoker that was inexpensive to make sure we really liked this method of cooking.
+It actually doesn’t matter what brand you have, we actually started with cooking electric smoker recipes.
+That was an inexpensive way to start to make sure we really liked this method of cooking.
 We loved it so much we grabbed a Green Mountain grill/smoker online which was bigger and used wood chips vs. pellets.

 Both worked great really and I don’t just because of the brand of style you have.
 Now that we’re really into it we upgraded to the Traeger you see below.
 Here they are done at the top, and where they started that afternoon below.
 Yes they start out as raw pork links, not precooked.